 Highlights:- All problems of Debt Recovery Tribunals i.e. DRT, Securitisation Act, NCLT i.e. National Company Law Tribunal are tackled by us.
 People from all over the country are phoning us, then visiting and getting their problems solved.
 Please visit Home Page and other Pages also

-This new page on NCLT i.e. National Company Law Tribunal has been introduced.
-The material is under compilation.
-Useful information for the litigants, borrowers and guarantors will appear in due course of time.
-In the meantime, if the visitors have any problem relating to the NCLT i.e. National Company Law Tribunal, BIFR or SICA Act 1985, they may contact us on phone nos given above or send e-mails.
+This new page on NCLT i.e. National Company Law Tribunal has useful information for the litigants, borrowers and guarantors.
+If the visitors have any problem relating to the NCLT i.e. National Company Law Tribunal, BIFR or SICA Act 1985, they may contact us on phone nos given above or send e-mails.

 Our Client files damage suit of Rs.
 1825 Crores against a bank and a financial institution in Chandigarh:- Our Client, an eminent Supreme Court Advocate (practice more than 25 years in Supreme Court) has filed a damage suit of Rs.
 1825 Crores in Chandigarh on 13.01.05 against a bank and a financial institution.
 The said damage suit was drafted by us and it runs in 118 pages having documents of 537 pages.
 In a video interview lasting more than 30 minutes on 23.01.05, the said Mr. Malik appreciated our legal concepts, our drafting and our knowledge and experience about application of law of torts to banking, industrial sickness, drt, counter-claim, securitisation act and calculations of damages.

 COMPANIES BILL, 2008 INTRODUCED IN LOK SABHA ON 21.10.08